 Nearby points of interest: Safety Harbor, beaches, many in both Clearwater and Tampa

 The trail is a smooth and scenic ride, almost totally straight and flat, with just one "hill" at the middle bridge.
 Going over open water, wind is a big factor, so plan accordingly.
 Parking along the causeway can be at a premium, especially on weekends.
-Free parking is available on both sides of the tall bridge, and there is paid parking at the beaches near both ends of the causeway.
-Connecting bike trails at each end provide additional parking options (see map).
+Free parking is available in the middle on both sides of the tall bridge, and there is paid parking at the beaches near both ends of the causeway.
+Connecting bike trails at the eastern and western ends provide additional parking options (see map).
 There are no water or restrooms except at Ben T. Davis Beach, and there's no shade, so bring sunscreen, water and snacks.
 An access road runs the length of the Causeway on the north side, popular for fishing - it runs under the road and provides trail connections at both ends of the middle bridge.

 Tip: bike into the wind first, then relax and enjoy the endorphins pumping when returning with the wind at your back.